 Raising the bar

-We have developed standard criteria for meat chickens and dairy cattle, and will in the next years work on introducing standard criteria for laying hens, pigs, turkey and Atlantic salmon in aquaculture.
+We have developed standard criteria for meat chickens, laying hens, dairy cattle and pigs, and will in the coming years work on introducing standard criteria for Atlantic salmon in aquaculture and turkeys.

 We look forward to expanding the label with more product types – from farmers with animal welfare at the core of their operation.